MapleWishes... born of the intention to inspire one another to leave positive and enduring footsteps in our wakes...

 Through our A Sandwich or 2 and A Box of Socks projects, we commit to providing sandwiches and warmth to those in need.

 Inspired by participation in the "InCoWriMo Challenge" to write a letter a day during the month of February, Rowan decided to start a writing campaign with the aim of reaching beyond her immediate community and exchanging words of appreciation and inquiry with 1000 people by 2025.

-We believe that there is a lot that can be learned from others, particularly those who with experiences different from our own, and this connection begins with one person reaching out to the other.
+We believe that there is a lot that can be learned from others, particularly those with experiences different from our own, and that this connection begins with one person reaching out to the other.

 Feeding the Future